AleksandarLilic/Cyclone_II_SoPC/README.md

 **Description:**

-Introductory HW project with the aim of getting familiar with IDE and implementation process.
+Introductory HW project to get familiar with the IDE and implementation process.
 Peripherals used: GPIO for switches, button and LEDs.
 Two LEDs are flashing with the period assigned thru 10 slide switches.
-Play/Pause button.
+Play/Pause button for enabling and disabling counter.
 External crystal used is 50MHz.

 **Status:**
 Finished